 In the future, crops will continue to be modified using all of the available tools from spotting a by-chance beneficial sport or seedling to the most sophisticated modern biotech approach.

-Agriculture is the beneficiary of the dramatically larger investment in biotechnology coming from the medical, pharmaceutical and industrial biotech spheres.
+Agriculture is the beneficiary of the dramatically larger investment in biotechnology coming from the medical, pharmaceutical, and industrial biotech spheres.
 It will also reap benefits from the rapidly advancing field of “synthetic biology*” which is developing new tools for “genome editing.”
-Editing technology allow specific, intentional changes to be made in existing genes such as site-specific mutations or deletions in the DNA.
+Editing technology allows specific, intentional changes to be made in existing genes such as site-specific mutations or deletions in the DNA.
 They can also be used for inserting new genetic material exactly where it is wanted into existing DNA.

 *Synthetic Biology is: